 This spot is best shot with a Mavic Pro Drone Camera to capture the surrounding landscape.
-Regardless if you have a drone or not, the Palm Tree Road Siargao is still one of the most photogenic locations on the island which is why I have added it to this Siargao Blog.
+Regardless if you have a drone or not, the Palm Tree Road Siargao is still one of the most photogenic locations on the island.

-Palm Tree Road Siargao is located on the Siargao Circumferential Rd, just 30-seconds around the corner from the See Of Palms Viewpoint and approximately 2-minutes before the Siargao Tree Swing.
+Palm Tree Road Siargao is located on the Siargao Circumferential Rd, just 30-seconds around the corner from the Sea of Palms Viewpoint and approximately 2-minutes before the Siargao Tree Swing.

 If you are heading here from General Luna, it’s approximately a 30-minute drive.

 Get Your → $40 AirBnb Discount

 Palm Tree Road Siargao

 #14 NATURAL JACUZZI POOL ON HANOYOY ISLAND